ADMISSIONS COMMITTEE MISSION STATEMENT

 We have thousands of amazing applicants, and each has a unique story to tell.
 We want to know your motivations for a career in medicine and to understand how you’ve grown and get a feel for what you have dedicated to the pursuit of your passions.
-We want to state clearly that applicants should not worry that participating in legal protests, even if they are arrested, as it will not be held against them.
-All institutional and civil/criminal violations are reviewed individually and considered as part of the applicant’s story.
+We select and recruit students who are diverse in numerous ways, including but not limited to their educational, social, cultural, linguistic, economic, racial and ethnic backgrounds, and in their life experience.

-In choosing to include race and ethnicity among the multiple factors that contribute to diversity and are therefore considered by the Committee on Admissions, Boston University School of Medicine affirms its longstanding commitment to inclusion of groups which have been subject to discrimination and which, without special commitment, would not be represented among our students in meaningful numbers.
+In choosing to include race and ethnicity among the multiple factors that contribute to diversity and are therefore considered by the Admissions Committee, Boston University School of Medicine affirms its longstanding commitment to inclusion of groups which have been subject to discrimination and which, without special commitment, would not be represented among our students in meaningful numbers.
 A diverse student body is consistent with the history and mission of Boston University School of Medicine and is a core educational imperative of the institution for a number of reasons, including the following:

-- The ability to understand and value a patient’s culture is a key element of physician competence and is best taught by life experience, rather than as an abstract object of study;
+- The ability to understand and value a patient’s culture is a key element of physician competence and is best taught by life experience, rather than as an abstract object of study

-- A diverse student body promotes a rich, lively, enlightened discussion and prepares students for a heterogeneous workforce and society;
+- A diverse student body promotes a rich, lively, enlightened discussion and prepares students for a heterogeneous workforce and society

-- Racially, ethnically, and culturally diverse leadership in medicine is critical to progress in healthcare and in society as a whole;
+- Racially, ethnically, and culturally diverse leadership in medicine is critical to progress in healthcare and in society as a whole

 - A diverse student body will contribute to a diverse physician workforce, supporting improvements in access to health care for vulnerable populations and a reduction in racial and ethnic disparities in health status.